 Burn down chart is a graph which shows the estimated v/s actual effort of the scrum tasks.

-It is a tracking mechanism by which for a particular sprint; day to day tasks are tracked to check whether the stories are progressing towards the completion of the committed story points or not.
+It is a tracking mechanism by which for a particular sprint the day to day tasks are tracked to check whether the stories are progressing towards the completion of the committed story points or not.

-Example: To understand this, check the below figure:
+Example: To understand this, check the figure below: